Self-Locating Uncertainty and the Origin of Probability in Everettian Quantum Mechanics: Probability in Practice

 Next, consider a second type of learning scenario.
 We can empirically confirm Everettian quantum mechanics over competing empirically inequivalent hypotheses about the physical laws by observing Born rule statistics.
 Suppose we run a large number of experiments without observing the outcomes (one could equally well look after each experiment, but this way things will be a bit simpler).
 Some sequences of results would be deemed likely by the Born rule and others would be judged very improbable.
-Suppose that the actual sequence of outcomes, $\mathscr{S}$, is one that the Born rule judges likely.
-In particular, suppose that of a large number of measurements of $\widehat{A}$ on systems prepared in the same state $|\Psi\rangle$, the fraction in which eigenvalue $a$ is observed is approximately $|\langle a|\Psi\rangle|^2$.
+Suppose that the actual sequence of outcomes, $\mathscr{S}$, is one that the Born rule judges likely. {For example, imagine} that of a large number of measurements of $\widehat{A}$ on systems prepared in the same state $|\Psi\rangle$, the fraction in which eigenvalue $a$ is observed is approximately $|\langle a|\Psi\rangle|^2$.
 Then, the probability of the evidence given the theory, $P(\mathscr{S}|\text{EQM}\&\Psi)$, is high for Everettian quantum mechanics, EQM, because Everettian probabilities match the Born rule probabilities (\textsection \ref{prf}).
 If another theory considered such sequences to be less probable, then updating on $\mathscr{S}$ would support Everettian quantum mechanics over this competing theory.
 If the alternative theory assigned the same probability to $\mathscr{S}$, the data would not discern between the two theories.

 In general, confirmation will work as usual in cases where Alice has a period of uncertainty before the outcome is revealed to her.
 What happens if in {\sc What Wave Function?} Alice sees that the particle is $\uparrow_z$ \emph{exactly when} the branching occurs so that there is no post-measurement pre-observation period?
-This is a tricky question since it involves updating on self-locating evidence, a regime where standard Bayesian conditionalization must be modified.
+This is a tricky question.
 Alice might try to update her credences immediately after branching by conditionalization as in \eqref{updating} (now moving directly from the pre-measurement time $t_1$ to the post-observation time $t_3$ as there is no post-measurement pre-observation period),